mapsteps/ultimate-dashboard/readme.txt

 11. Modules Screen

 == Changelog ==
+= 3.8 | June 19, 2024 =
+* New: Dark Mode (experimental)
+* New: Move sub-menu items across top-level menu items in the Admin Menu Editor
+* Tweak: Overall UI/UX improvements
+* Tweak: Overall improvements to the Admin Menu Editor
-= 3.7.14 | May 10, 2024 =
+* Fixed: Performance issues related to the Admin Menu Editor = 3.7.14 | May 10, 2024 =
 * Tested up to WordPress 6.5
 = 3.7.13 | January 09, 2024 =